MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 5: Monitor progress

 If you have selected to deploy the application in the wizard, devices should start downloading and installing the Microsoft 365 Apps after the next evaluation cycle.
-Otherwise you have to manually deploy and distribute the application to devices and distribution points.
+Otherwise, you have to manually deploy and distribute the application to devices and distribution points.
 After the deployment was initiated, monitor the appropriate  reports in Configuration Manager to see the progress and any potential.

 If you opted to use multiple collections for deployment, don't forget to extend the deployment to these additional collections over time.